sugbu-jin/psetrader/README.md

 # psetrader
-Tool for chartists trading the Philippine Stock Exchange
+Tool for chartists trading in the Philippine Stock Exchange